leey611/s25cc-python/week3-scrollart/README.md

 - [Frums - Credits EX: Original animation in command line](https://www.youtube.com/watch?v=o3cKQzrtFgQ) by plaaosert

 ## Assignment
-Create a scroll art by modifying a piece you like at The Scroll Art Museum.
+Create a scroll art by modifying a piece you like at The Scroll Art Museum ([site](https://scrollart.org/), [python code](https://github.com/asweigart/scrollart/tree/main/python)).
 Pick one piece that interests you, read its source code, and play around with it by:

 - changing the variables
 - editing the characters